High Fiber Pumpkin Spice Waffles for First Trimester (Pregnancy-Safe & Freezer-Friendly!)

 • Use add-ins: Fold 1/2 cup mini chocolate chips, shredded coconut, dried cranberries, or chopped pecans into the batter.

-• Grease it: Prevent any sticking by lightly greasing the waffle iron with cooking spray or butter before pouring the batter in.
+• Grease it: Prevent any sticking by lightly greasing the waffle iron with cooking spray or butter before pouring in the batter.

 How to Store & Reheat these Pregnancy Waffles with Pumpkin Spice